Tips for Integration of Zebra Barcode Printers

 - You will need at least one Zebra printer per type of label you will be printing.
 Also consider the workflow of your lab, and where it makes sense to have printers available.

 Step 2: Networking Your Printers for a LIMS Implementation

-The Core Platform for Science requires your printers to be networked in order to send label information to the printer.
+Platform for Science software requires your printers to be networked in order to send label information to the printer.
 Be sure to let your organization’s IT department know you’ll need assistance setting up the printers as network printers.
 With the implementation of a new informatics system, your IT department may let setting up your printers fall to the bottom of the list.
 Be sure to let the team know that the printers are integral parts of a working LIMS system.

 Step 3: Designing/Configuring Labels for Your Informatics System